yugabe/QueryMutator/README.md

 ```

 The above code will automap the properties of User to the DTO type, *and add another property to the
 mapped object*.
-This will all happend as the query is executed, so no unneeded round trips to the database!
+This will all happen as the query is executed, so no unneeded round trips to the database!

 Great!
 What else?
 -----------------